 Women in Renewables Scholarship

 The Clean Energy Council (CEC) is committed to improving gender diversity in the renewable energy industry, including on boards as directors.
-To support this goal the CEC is proud to be offering the third annual Women in Renewables Scholarship.
+To support this goal the CEC is proud to offer an annual Women in Renewables Scholarship.

-The CEC has established an annual scholarship to support a female employee within a CEC member company to undertake the Australian Institute of Company Directors (AICD) Foundations of Directorship course.
+The CEC’s annual scholarship supports a female employee within a CEC member company to undertake the Australian Institute of Company Directors (AICD) Foundations of Directorship course.

 It is expected that this initiative and training will help develop an increasing pool of potential candidates for board roles with the CEC and other clean energy sector entities.